chanzo/script-launcher/src/README.md

 }
 ```

-### Environment and argument values on Linux, Mac and Windows.
+### Environment and argument values
+Use the dollar-sign in the script command, to references command line arguments and environment variables on Linux, Mac and windows in a consistent manner.

 Run `npm start build-stuff my-arg-1 my-arg-2` to test this example.
 ``` JSON
 {